pburkindine/angular6-demo/README.md

 ngx-logger feeds errors and events to an API endpoint to be consumed, and angulartics2 feeds data to Google Analytics.

+OutdatedBrowser is used to redirect users of old browsers.
+Compodoc provides documentation.

 # Pipeline

 Code is deployed CI/CD as two AWS "hot" lambdas using AWS CodePipeline and CodeDeploy.
-Strict linting of TypeScript, SCSS and HTML in the front-end and ES6 in the backend, as well as unit and e2e testing, enforce quality.
+Strict linting of TypeScript, SCSS and HTML in the front-end and ES6 in the backend, as well as unit and e2e testing, enforce quality at pre-commit and in the pipeline.

 This integration stems from the AWS QuickStart: https://github.com/aws-quickstart/quickstart-git2s3